XericZephyr/LeetCode/Gossip.md

 * Divide Two Integers: Bit manipulation is interesting.
 But corner case is not.
 * Multiply Strings: AC by luck, do it again

+* Integer to Roman: Familiar your self with 10-base numbers

 ## Array and String

 * Rotate Image: Simple, use tuple